jmenter1/Config/README.md

 2. Click on PowerToys Run
 3. Make sure the shortcut in PowerToys is set to Windows+Space
 4. Turn on Dark mode bc duh

+# Mac
+## Zed config
+Everything in the Zed config folder